What is the Land Guardians Network?

 Who are the more-than-human land guardians?

-Recognising that there could be differences in language preferences for these intangible forces, we invite that these elements could go by many different names, e.g. guardian spirits, overarching intelligences, overlighting angels, Genius Loci, guiding essences, devas, to name a few.
+Recognising that there are differences in language preferences for these intangible forces within and across cultures, we invite that these elements could go by many names, e.g. guardian spirits, overarching intelligences, over-lighting angels, Genius Loci, guiding essences, devas, to name a few.

 But this requires us to enter into conscious dialogue with these more-than-human elements of the landscape, in order to co-create the stewardship of landscape management practices in ways that enhance biodiversity, ecosystem resilience, and collective wellbeing.